 Newport Consulting Group, LLC was formed in 2012 to provide management consulting services to technology, energy and venture executives worldwide regarding business strategy, market development and technology and program management.
-The firm is led by Paul De Martini, Managing Director, who leverages a network of leading independent consulting experts and alliances with prominent engineering, economics, and policy consulting firms.
+The firm is led by Paul De Martini, Managing Partner, who leverages a network of leading independent consulting experts and alliances with prominent engineering, economics, and policy consulting firms.
 The combination continues to provide clients with a broad range and depth of services to ensure successful engagements.

 Since 2012, Newport Consulting has worked with over 25 North American utilities and technology firms to explore new business models, develop grid modernization strategies, regulatory filings and technology management plans.
 Newport has also worked closely with the US DOE and national laboratories in the US and Australia as well as independent research organizations to conduct applied research related to transformation of the electric distribution system.

 Newport Consulting was originally based in Newport Beach, California and moved in 2014 to the San Francisco Bay Area to engage and leverage the confluence of innovation in technology, energy policy and customer-centric business models that intersect here for the benefit of our clients.

 Paul De Martini provides advisory services regarding the integration of distributed energy resources, market designs and related business models.
 In addition to supporting several utilities’ business models, TSDSO development and grid modernization strategies, Paul is co-lead of the DOE’s DSPx Modern Grid initiative.
 He also played an enabling role in stakeholder engagement regarding grid modernization and evolution of grid planning in California, Hawaii and New York.